jranek/EVI/README.md

 make
 ```

+## License
+This software is licensed under the MIT license (https://opensource.org/licenses/MIT).

 ## Data access
 You can download all of the preprocessed loom and h5ad files from the [Zenodo](https://zenodo.org/record/6110279#.Yg1jPN_MK3C) repository.
 This can be done directly from the website or through the terminal.